WestpacCXTeam/GUI-source/input-addons/README.md

 > Forms play an important role in our brand’s products and services.
 All roads lead to a form so it’s important to get them right.
 These basic form
 > elements have been carefully crafted and rigorously tested.
 Use them as the foundation for any form creation.

+> ⚠️ **IMPORTANT!** This module is deprecated; styling merged into Input Groups.
+Please refer to [GUI-input-groups](https://github.com/WestpacCXTeam/GUI-input-groups) for new projects.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------